Diaspora Greeks book flights, lobby friends ahead of vote

 "I know people who are stocking up on staples, like medications, to take to older relatives," Zemenides said.

-Aegean Airlines is putting on extra flights to and from Brussels and London Stansted.
+Aegean Airlines (AGNr.AT) is putting on extra flights to and from Brussels and London Stansted.

 It said it was offering return seats in economy class for 199 euros($221.13) to and from Brussels and for 148 pounds ($231.32) to and from London without a suitcase.